Ernie Anastos: Career

-In 1982 he was replaced on the 5:00 and 11:00 pm newscasts by Tom Snyder, who joined WABC following the cancellation of his NBC late-night program.
-Anastos would return to anchoring in the late afternoon the following year, with Bill Beutel joining him to anchor a 4:30 pm newscast that failed to find an audience and was cancelled in early 1984; Snyder left WABC shortly thereafter to return to Los Angeles, and Anastos would replace him in his former anchor positions.
+In 1982, he was replaced on the 5:00 and 11:00 pm newscasts by Tom Snyder, who joined WABC following the cancellation of his NBC late-night program.
+Anastos returned to anchoring in the late afternoon the following year, with Bill Beutel joining him to anchor a 4:30 pm newscast that failed to find an audience and was cancelled in early 1984; Snyder left WABC shortly thereafter to return to Los Angeles, and Anastos replaced him in his former anchor positions.
 Anastos again became the anchor of the early evening and late newscasts on WABC-TV, and would hold these positions for another five years.

 In May 1989, Anastos announced that he was leaving WABC after eleven years.
 The next month, he took over as WCBS-TV’s lead anchor and also the 11 p.m. anchor role.

-From 1995–2000, Anastos became involved in radio and TV broadcast ownership while also anchoring and hosting various assignments including, WWOR-TV and Lifetime's Our Home.
+From 1995 to 2000, Anastos became involved in radio and TV broadcast ownership while also anchoring and hosting various assignments including, WWOR-TV and Lifetime's Our Home program.

-In 2001, he returned to WCBS-TV as the lead anchor at 5, 6, and 11pm..
-He covered The World Trade Center attacks on 9/11.
+In 2001, he returned to WCBS-TV as the lead anchor at 5, 6, and 11 p.m..
+He covered The World Trade Center attacks on September 11, 2001 and the following days and weeks.

-In 2005, he signed a five-year, $10 million contact with WNYW-TV.
-At channel 5, he appeared for the news at 5 and 10pm.
-At that time, Anastos took over the 6p.m. news anchor role on WNYW-TV in 2012 with a newly revamped format to include more live interview segments and positive news stories.
+In 2005, he signed a five-year, $10 million contract with WNYW-TV.
+At channel 5, he appeared for the news at 5 and 10 pm.
+At that time, Anastos took over the 6 p.m. news anchor role on WNYW-TV in 2012 with a newly revamped format to include more live interview segments and positive news stories.

-In June 2019, Anastos decided to relinquish his anchoring duties at the WNYW-TV to enroll at Harvard Business School to study a curriculum of leadership and management courses.
-On-air tributes video was prepared by Fox 5.
-Anastos is also president of Ernie Anastos World Television, Inc. which has co-produced "New York Star of the Day", "Ernie Anastos in New York" and "Positively Ernie", which all appeared on WNYW-TV in New York.
+In June 2019, Anastos decided to relinquish his anchoring duties at the WNYW-TV to enroll at the Harvard Business School to study a curriculum of leadership and management courses.
+An on-air tribute video was prepared by Fox 5.
+Anastos was also president of Ernie Anastos World Television, Inc. which has co-produced "New York Star of the Day", "Ernie Anastos in New York" and "Positively Ernie", which all appeared on WNYW-TV in New York.